Xtina-R/Exercise-Notebook/README.md

 # Exercise-Notebook
-This is the area where my notes on my progress in this class will be taken,
+This is the area where my notes on my progress in this class will be taken, among other things.